fksudipto/Word-Translator/Readme.md

-# Translate English words from DEEpL to Excel format
+# Translate English words from DEEpL and download in Excel

 ## How to run